peach-lucien/peach-lucien.github.io/code.md

 ![image-center](/images/conservation_adk.png){: .align-center}
 </div>

 Figure: Using the mutant score and conservation scores to identify thermophilic adaption residues.
 A scatter plot of Markov stability mutant score versus conservation score for each alanine mutant in ADK.
 Mutants highlighted in pink are binding residues and the majority have a low mutant score, suggesting they aren't important for the structural integrity of ADK.
-Residues highlighted in green are those identified by Nguyen and coworkers as thermophilic adaption residues in ADK.
+Residues circled in black are those identified by Nguyen and coworkers as thermophilic adaption residues in ADK.
 The second scatter plot exhibits a quantile regression of Markov Stability score versus conservation scores, residues that exhibit a high quantile score will have a high Markov Stability score given their conservation score.
 Of the 9 residues predicted by Nguyen we identify 4 within the top 90% quantile and a 5th within the 75% quantile